fatehitech/axon/README.md

 Firmware name can be set by changing the Arduino sketch filename.

+In standalone mode, the name is defined in the `config.exs` file.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: